Updated by the Progyny Clinical Team — July 2025.

-- If your progesterone level is elevated within a certain range during the luteal phase, it likely means you are ovulating.
+- If your level is elevated within a certain range during the luteal phase, it likely means you are ovulating.

 - If your menstrual cycle is irregular, you may be asked to come in for several blood tests until your period begins.
-This can pinpoint when ovulation occurs and ensure an accurate test result.
+This can pinpoint when ovulation occurs and ensures an accurate test result.

-Contributors to low progesterone levels are:
+What contributes to low progesterone levels?

 - Obesity